-These rocks are found on several playas in Nevada and California but similar rocks “racetracks” have been found in other places in the world.
-These particular playas are some of the flattest natural surfaces on earth.
-Racetrack playa only rises about one inch over 4/12 miles!!
-(Reference and additional pictures).
-They were created in valleys with no natural outlet.
+These “sliding” rocks are found on several playas (dry lakes) in Nevada and California however there are similar rock “racetracks” found in other places in the world.
+These locations are all playas which are some of the flattest natural surfaces on earth.
+Racetrack playa found in Death Valley National Park in California only rises about one inch over 4 1/2 miles!!
+Playas such as this one were created in desert valleys with no natural outlet.
 Normally very dry, when there are thunderstorms water from the surrounding mountains comes down into the valley bringing new sediments which have filled the valleys to eventually produce very wide but very shallow lakes.
-Since all the water leaves via evaporation salts are precipitated out of the water leaving this whitish surface.
+Since all the water leaves via evaporation salts are precipitated out of the water frequently leaving a whitish surface.
 The satellite image above shows a mountainous surrounding death valley that has several of these white playas.

 In 2010 a group of university students set out to collect data at this site in an effort to distinguish between the various competing hypotheses for the origins of these rocks and their “racetracks.”
 Some hypotheses can be dismissed quite quickly without much experimentation or additional observation.
 For example, you can see the “tracks” leading to the rocks are not found in combination with other tracks of humans or animals that might have been pushing or pulling the rocks.
 We can also reasonably conclude that they rocks were not thrown to their positions by volcanoes or somehow rolled down the mountains to their current positions as there are tracks on the lake bed surface indicate the rocks did not simply land at or tumble to their present position.
 Also, notice that sometimes the tracks leading to the rocks do not follow a straight line but rather make several abrupt changes in direction.